Hemanth-kumar-u/CovidVaccination_booking/README.md

 The COVID Vaccination Booking Web Application utilizes the following tech stack:

-- Backend: Django (a powerful Python web framework)
+- Backend: Django (a robust Python web framework)
 - Database: Django Administration
 - Frontend: HTML and CSS and Tailwind

-The Django framework provides a robust foundation for building secure and scalable web applications, while HTML and CSS are used to create a user-friendly and visually appealing frontend.
+The Django framework provides a robust foundation for building secure and scalable web applications, while HTML and CSS are used to create a user-friendly and visually appealing front end.

 ## Getting Started

 To run the application on your local machine, follow these steps:

-1. Clone the repository: `git clone <https://github.com/AkashMurugan/covid_vaccination_booking>`
+1. Clone the repository: `git clone <https://github.com/Hemanth-kumar-u/CovidVaccination_booking.git>`
 2. Install the required dependencies by running: `pip install -r requirements.txt`
 3. Configure the database settings in the `<project-directory>/settings.py` file.
 4. Apply migrations to set up the database schema: `python manage.py migrate`